ExitValue.ai

 What Is Your Beverage Business Worth?

-Craft beer trades at 4-7x EBITDA post-2018 plateau.
+Craft beer trades at platform-tier earnings multiples post-2018 plateau.
 Soft drinks and co-packers run 6-10x.
-Distilled spirits and premium non-alc command 8-15x EBITDA.
+Distilled spirits and premium non-alc command platform-tier earnings multiples.
 Brand equity and distribution rights are everything.

 Craft Beer